Promising Practices in COPD Care: Catholic Health Initiatives (CHI)

 Changing mindsets and behaviors in both healthcare professionals and patients; the interoperability of technology among disparate IT platforms (sharing information) and funding sustainable programs.

 And most rewarding?

 Improving the lives of the patients we serve while creating healthier communities is the most rewarding part of working in COPD care.
-We enrolled a woman into our Breathe Better with COPD program in March of 2015.
+We enrolled a woman into our Breathe Better with COPD program.
 She had 10 hospital admissions and multiple Emergency Department (ED) visits in the 12 months prior to our program.
 One of her goals in working with us was to be able to play outside with her grandchildren.
 Two weeks into our program the patient was readmitted due to Acute Exacerbation of COPD (AECOPD) after playing outside with her grandchildren over the weekend.
 Root cause analysis: unmanaged/uncontrolled adult asthma.
 Solution: coordinated care with PCP to address and treat her asthma; also added yellow zone protocol which is a first dose antibiotic and steroid.
 Pleased to say that seven months later, our patient has neither made a visit to the ED nor been admitted to the hospital.

 What other things would you like to tell readers like you about your work in COPD?

 Healthcare reform provides the impetus for the continued alignment of all stakeholders in the care continuum – payers, health systems, physicians and community based organizations – to pursue collaborative solutions to manage the overall health of the most complex and costly populations.
 As we move from fee for service to fee for performance, home-based healthcare professionals play a critical role in keeping our communities healthy.
 We plan to be agents of change!